 Join us Thursday night for the Ukefest Kick-off Party & Open Stage at The Brew on Broadway from 7-9.
 Free and open to all!

-Friday night includes a workshop at 5:15pm featuring Christopher Davis-Shannon.
+Friday night includes a workshop at 5:30pm featuring Troy Fernandez.

 Saturday is full of fun workshops and sing-alongs, followed by a concert at 7:30pm.

 The concert includes Aldrine, Victoria Vox, and The Council.

 2019 Ukefest Artists